Shrewsbury: Architecture

 The British Army's Light Infantry has been associated with Shrewsbury since the 17th century when the first regiments were formed and many more regiments have been raised at Shrewsbury before being deployed all over the world from the American Revolutionary War to the conflicts in Iraq and Afghanistan.
-Today, after several major reorganisations, the Light Infantry now forms part of the regiment known simply as the Rifles.
+Today, after several major reorganisations, the Light Infantry now forms part of the regiment known simply as The Rifles.
 Shrewsbury's Copthorne Barracks, spiritual home of the Light Division, ultimately housed the Headquarters of the British Army's 143 (West Midlands) Brigade before it moved in 2014, while that of the 5th Division disbanded in April 2012 as part of the reorganisation of the Army's Support Command.
+Copthorne Barracks was ultimately closed and the site sold in 2018 for residential redevelopment.
+Under this, the acquired buildings were demolished apart from part of the 19th century 'Keep' which was retained for conversion to apartments.
+The development has been named Copthorne Keep.

 Another notable feature of the town is Lord Hill's Column, sited outside the Shirehall.
 At 133 ft 6 in it is the tallest Doric column in England.
 It was erected as a monument to Rowland Hill commander of II Corps at Waterloo and the man who led the charge against the Imperial Guard towards the end of the battle.

 The Quantum Leap is an abstract sculpture unveiled in the town centre in 2009 to mark the bicentenary of the birth of Shrewsbury biologist Charles Darwin.

 Shrewsbury's town centre is almost entirely encircled by the River Severn and there are nine bridges across the river.
 In addition, there are several that cross the Rea Brook.
 Working downstream, they are in order: